justsvykas/portfolio/README.md

 [**Project BeepTweet**](https://github.com/justsvykas/BeepTweet): This respisotory is based on a final project in Hands-on AI course in University of Hong Kong where our team created an AI program BeepTweet which detects emotion from tweets and generates music based on emotion.

 **Churn Prediction Model**: While working in Whatagraph I created a churn prediction model to aid Customer Success team to indicate customers which might churn next month.
-I cant share code due to the nature of contract I was with the company

 **Ambulance location model**: